sanzidaanee/Hackbio-cancer-internship/Stage 3/Report/Report.md

 ## Introduction

 Lung adenocarcinoma represents a histopathological subtype of non-small cell lung cancer (NSCLC) and has various forms, such as solid, acinar, lepidic, papillary, and micropapillary subtypes [1].
 This subtype comprises nearly half of all lung cancer cases [2].
 It originates from the glandular epithelial cells that line the alveoli of the lungs and is characterized by the formation of glandular structures or mucin production[3].

-It has many risk factors, including smoking, air pollution, genetic predisposition, occupational hazards, and exposure to substances such as silica, asbestos, diesel exhaust, and heavy metals [4].
-In the recent advancements of bioinformatics, novel approaches have been developed for identifying potential drug targets for this cancer subtype [5].

 ## Dataset

 The lung adenocarcinoma (LUAD) is one of the 3 lung tumors studied by The Cancer Genomic Atlas (TCGA) through its lung cancer research.
 By June 2015, 521 LUAD samples had been analyzed, and the data had been uploaded to the TCGA data portal.
-A subset of 230 tumors was the subject of the TCGA lung cancer report for LUAD [6].
+A subset of 230 tumors was the subject of the TCGA lung cancer report for LUAD [4].

 ### Download data

 TCGAbiolinks is an R/Bioconductor package designed to facilitate the retrieval, analysis, and integration of data from The Cancer Genome Atlas (TCGA) and other Genomic Data Commons (GDC) resources.

-### Data type

-The query searches the  TCGA-LUAD (Lung Adenocarcinoma) dataset with open-access RNA-seq gene expression data using  STAR - Counts refers to the Spliced Transcripts Alignment to a Reference (STAR) alignment method, which is a popular tool for aligning RNA-Seq reads to a reference genome and pulls raw reads counts from primary tumor tissue (tumor) and solid tissue normal (normal tissue adjacent to the tumor).

 ## Data Preprocessing